pivotal/docs-tap/scc/authoring-supply-chains.md

     Succeeded
     ```

-1. Observe that we've downloaded all the templates
+1. Observe that you've downloaded all the templates

     ```bash
     tree ./ootb-templates